constellation-daq/constellation/python/constellation/satellites/ectstage/README.md

 This satellite allows the control of the ThorLab LT300C linear and PRM1/MZ8 rotation stages via the `pylablib` python package

-## Prerequisits
+## Prerequisites
 Python package `pylablib` is required to steer the linear and rotational stages.
 Install using command:
 ```
 pip install pylablib
 ```